Are Large Reasoning Models Interruptible?: Background Related Work

 Budget forcing \citep{muennighoff2025s1} studies models under hard cutoffs imposed by fixed token or step budgets.
 Their findings highlight issues such as overshooting step limits and the positive correlation between the number of reasoning steps and accuracy.
 The setup in \citet{muennighoff2025s1} is similar to our ``interrupt'' setting; however, we take a different view of the performance: our notion of hard interruption arises in interactive, dynamic settings, where the cutoff is externally imposed by the user or environment, often unpredictably.
 We thus evaluate the robustness of the final answer under early termination and under interruptions that may also inject new or adversarial instructions, rather than explore how a pre-determined budget can be met.

 Beyond these simple approaches, more nuanced control mechanisms have also been proposed, including TALE \cite{han2024token}, Budget Guidance \citep{li2025steering}, Sketch-Of-thought \citep{aytes2025sketch}, ThinkLess \citep{li2025thinkless}, NoWait \citep{wang2025wait}, Chain of Draft \citep{xu2025chain}, Constrained-CoT \citep{nayab2024concise}, Meta-Reasoner \citep{sui2025meta}, and Inftythink \citep{yan2025inftythink}.
 These studies universally operate under a static ``frozen world'' assumption: a problem is presented to the model, and its context is presumed to be immutable throughout the reasoning process.
 In contrast, our work is not concerned with bypassing or limiting the thinking process, but rather with evaluating its resilience and the utility of its partial outputs when faced with interruption.
+We nevertheless evaluate Chain of Draft under our interruption protocol in \autoref{app:chain_of_draft}, showing that compact reasoning alone does not resolve the interruption pathologies.

 Perhaps closest to our work is \citet{fan2025missing}, who show that the overthinking phenomenon is exacerbated by missing premises in the questions, which makes those questions ``unsolvable'' in their initial state.
 They find that in these scenarios, reasoning models, rather than identifying the missing information and abstaining, generate drastically longer responses (2-4x more tokens) in a futile attempt to find a solution.
 They further show that models often express suspicion about a missing premise early in their reasoning process but lack the confidence to terminate, instead falling into repetitive loops of self-doubt and hypothesis generation.
 Our paper expands on these ideas, by exploring how models incorporate updates to the context which fill these missing premises, or correct for misconceptions in the original context.